jbuchermn/dotfiles-nix/README.md

 # ToDo

+- [ ] Ensure `nix shell` and setting up a flake initially uses the systems nixpkgs
+- [ ] Add home-manager and nixos-options to nix-search
 - [X] Fix nix-search format for "nix search" instead of "nix-env -qaP"
-- [ ] Add home-manager and nixos-options to nix-search

 ## General